Introduction

 via Configuring SDK (menuconfig), and checkEnable Compress APP Image

-to enable firmware compression.Compile the project; the
+to enable OTA compression feature.Build the project, and the

 ota_all.bin